|

 What we are going to see is Jesus address the problem, give the solution, and show what the result will be.
 While this response is directed at the disciples’ failure, this verse still contains powerful truth for us today.

-Let’s dive into the Matthew 17:20 meaning.
+Let’s dive into Matthew 17:20.
 To do so we will break down the key parts of this verse.

 Because You Have Little Faith…